 Your ideas could be about the resources that we stock or how they are accessed, they may be about technology or activities we have within the library.
 Any ideas are welcome, no matter how big or small they are.

-In addition to the main prize, we will also award smaller cash prizes for ideas that we don't shortlist but that we are able to implement quickly and easily, improving the Library and Archives experience for our students.
+In addition to the main prize, we may also award smaller cash prizes for ideas that we don't shortlist but that we are able to implement quickly and easily, improving the library experience for all.

-Eleanor Ingham (SPSW) was awarded ‘Highly Commended’ for her idea “Electronic library card and UoY app”.
+Eleanor Ingham (SPSW) was awarded Highly Commended for her idea “Electronic library card and UoY app”.
 Eleanor impressed the judges with her market research.

 Congratulations to the rest of our finalist who also gave great pitches:

 As a result of the LibInspo competitions of 2019 and 2020, The Library, Archives and Learning services have:

 We’re looking for ideas with plenty of detail!
 We need enough information about your idea to decide whether it’s worthy of being a Libinspo finalist.